 PLEASE BE AWARE THAT THESE TERMS OF SERVICE REQUIRE THE USE OF ARBITRATION (SECTION 13.3) ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS, AND ALSO LIMIT THE REMEDIES AVAILABLE TO YOU IN THE EVENT OF A DISPUTE.

 Your use of, and participation in, the Service may be subject to additional terms (collectively, “Supplemental Terms”) and such Supplemental Terms will either be listed in the Terms of Service or will be presented to you for your acceptance when you sign up to use the supplemental Service.
 If the Terms of Service are inconsistent with the Supplemental Terms, the Supplemental Terms will control with respect to such Service.
 The Terms of Service and any applicable Supplemental Terms are referred to herein as the “Agreement.”
-If applicable, you may be subject to a separate secure application service agreement (“Secure Application Service Agreement”) that will be provided to you prior to Referral to a Matched Funding Provider, pursuant to Sections 4.8 and 4.9 of this Agreement.
-No Referrals will be provided to you prior to signing a Secure Application Service Agreement.
+If applicable, you may be subject to a separate secure application service agreement (“Secure Application Service Agreement”) with respect to the offering of certain products.

 3. DEFINITIONS AND INTERPRETATION.